joefarrington/joefarrington.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: PhD student at the UKRI CDT in AI-enabled healthcare, University College London
+subtitle: PhD student at the UKRI CDT in AI-enabled Healthcare Systems, University College London

 profile:
   align: right